Normalization

 Table/Bucket/Container Normalization

-When configuring a flow with the following destinations, theses normalizations are available:
+When configuring a flow with the following destinations, the following normalizations are available:

 Snowflake